gurovamr/Butterfly-Image-Classification/README.md

 To use this classifier, follow these steps:

-1. Ensure you have the necessary dependencies installed.
-(List them here)
+1. Ensure you have the necessary dependencies in requirements.txt are installed.
-2. Run the script with the command: `python classifier.py`
+2. Run the script in the Jupyter file
 3. The script will train the model using the provided dataset and then test the model.

 ## Dataset